 A year has passed since my husband was diagnosed with stage three lymphoma.

 We were surrounded by different people: middle-age, elderly, some are alone, some came with families.
-But all of them have one thing in common—cancer.
+But all have one thing in common—cancer.

-For me, a wife of a husband with lymphoma, a daughter with a biological father, mother, stepfather with cancers, and friends too; I have been in and out of the hospital environment, especially the cancer ward since 2010.
+As a wife of a husband with lymphoma, a daughter with a biological father, mother, and a stepfather with cancer, I have been in and out of the hospital environment since 2010.
+Especially the cancer ward.

 I have the cancer-patient image blazed into my memory cells.
 Bald, skin-and-bones scrawny.
 Their expressions, sometimes downcast, solemn, even fearful.
 Occasionally brave, with a smile.

 In the cold of the air-conditioned waiting room, the whites of the hospital wall, the bending of the heads of people looking at their phones, the blank looking-into-the-distance expressions—I often wonder, what’s on their mind?